hydrargyrum/hydrargyrum.github.io/index.md

 - [keepassxprint](keepassxprint): dump info and passwords from a KeePassX database
 - [redmine2ical](redmine2ical): convert Redmine's timesheet to iCalendar format
 - [timecalc](timecalc): calculator of dates and durations
+- [morse](morse): text from/to Morse code converter, and optional beep player

 # Tiny graphical helpers #